ek315/ek315.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a Robotics PhD candidate at MIT working in the <a href='https://darbelofflab.mit.edu/'>d’Arbeloff Robotics Lab</a> and am advised by <a href='https://meche.mit.edu/people/faculty/asada%40mit.edu'> Harry Asada</a>.
-My research interests include robot design and control for safe dynamic human robot interaction and learning based modeling and estimation of hybrid nonlinear dynamics.
+My research interests include developing control and estimation algorithms for safe dynamic human-robot interaction, and implementing them on hardware.
 Previously, I received my M.S. in Mechanical Engineering from MIT in 2021.
 I obtained my B.S. in Mechanical Engineering with a minor in Computer Science from Georgia Tech in 2019, where I did undergraduate research primarily with <a href='https://ae.gatech.edu/directory/person/jonathan-rogers'>Jonathan Rogers</a>, and spent many an hour on the Formula SAE Team, <a href='https://www.gtms.gatech.edu/.'> GTMS</a>.
-I have held internships at several large engineering companies and plan to work in industry after completing my PhD.
+I have held several industry internships and plan to work in industry after completing my PhD.

 <!-- In my free time I enjoy reading, long hikes, running, and board games. -->